-What started as a way to educate students and the public about the circumstances along the U.S.-Mexico border has led to additional critical acclaim, as documentaries created by the UCF Center for Distributed Learning (CDL) are nominated for several Suncoast Regional Emmy awards.
+What started as a way to educate students and the public about the circumstances along the U.S.-Mexico border has led to additional critical acclaim, as documentaries created by the UCF Center for Distributed Learning (CDL) won four Suncoast Regional Emmy awards.

-Water is Hope, the fourth episode from the Crosses in the Dust docuseries, and What We Came From, a standalone documentary short, are nominated in the Public Affairs Program category as a series and single program, respectively.
-Water is Hope also received nominations for directing and editing, while What We Came From has an additional nomination for directing.
+Water is Hope, the fourth episode from the Crosses in the Dust docuseries, and What We Came From, a standalone documentary short, won the following awards:

 Crosses in the Dust documents Irene Pons ’00, senior lecturer in the Department of Legal Studies, and her students along the Arizona-Mexico border.
 Pons and her students worked with humanitarian organizations to provide first aid to migrants in the Sonoran Desert, learning more about their harrowing journeys.